ReactiveXYZ-Dev/dleccap/README.md

  Please post a github issue or pull request if you see bugs :)

  #### TODOs
+ * Search for recording without need to enter url
  * Better task scheduling method